Nonie Darwish: Views on Islam

 Darwish believes Islam is an authoritarian ideology that is attempting to impose on the world the norms of seventh-century culture of the Arabian Peninsula.
 She writes that Islam is a "sinister force" that must be resisted and contained.
 She remarks that it is hard to "comprehend that an entire religion and its culture believes God orders the killing of unbelievers."
 She claims that Islam and Sharia form a retrograde ideology that adds greatly to the world's stock of misery.

 She claims the Qur'an is a text that is "violent, incendiary, and disrespectful" and says that brutalization of women, the persecution of homosexuals, honor killings, the beheading of apostates and the stoning of adulterers come directly out of Islamic texts.

 In her book Now They Call Me Infidel, Darwish calls upon America to "get tougher", impose stricter immigration laws especially on Muslim and Arab immigrants, endorse assimilation, and stop "multiculturalism and cultural relativism".
 She has also called for non-Muslim Americans to be wary of interfaith marriages particularly those where Muslims marry Jewish or Christian women.

-She has participated in several counter-jihad conferences and rallies organized by Stop Islamization of America and Stop Islamization of Nations.
+Darwish has participated in several conferences and rallies organized by Stop Islamization of America and Stop Islamization of Nations, and has been described as a part of the counter-jihad movement.